daiearth22/test/support/workflows/shared/zendesk/zendesk_admin.html.md

 An email is sent to everyone in the support team when an SLA breach is imminent, see the [automation in Zendesk](https://gitlab.Zendesk.com/agent/admin/automations/edit/80833987/index.html.md).

-Within Zendesk, currently we do _not_ have an SLA assigned (and no automated warnings/index.html.md) to any tickets from channels in category 3 and 4, but we do track response times.
+Within Zendesk, currently we do _not_ have an SLA assigned (and no automated warnings) to any tickets from channels in category 3 and 4, but we do track response times.